More coast and castles options

 - Cycling past the pristine dunes and sandy beaches at Druridge Bay

-- Stunning vistas as you approach imposing Bamburgh Castle
+- Stunning vistas as we approach imposing Bamburgh Castle

 - The rugged beauty of the Scottish Borders